amdy87/MySQL-Filesystem/README.md

 ### Testing
 - Test that everything we need is being pulled from the database.
-- Maintain above 80% coverage
+- Maintain above 60% coverage
+- Each file will have associated unit test files for automated Testing
+- GUI will be tested manually to ensure correct functionality and desired appearance